Pharmaceutical Affairs Act

 Article 99

-In case a person fined under this Act disagrees with the imposition of such fine, he/she may, within fifteen days from the date such imposition is served, file a written objection requesting for reconsideration.
+In case a person fined under this Act disagrees with the imposition of such fine, he/she may, within fifteen days from the date such imposition is served, file a written objection requesting reconsideration.
 However, no more than one objection shall be filed.

 Article 99-1

-In the case that approval is not given to applications for drug registration and market approval, or change, transfer, or extension of permit licenses submitted in accordance with this Act, the applicant may clearly state reasons and submit an application for re-examination within four months of being served with the punishment notice; provided that only one application for re-examination is allowed.
-The central competent health authority shall change or revoke the original punishment if the application for re-examination referred to in the preceding Paragraph is justifiable.
+In the case where an application for medicament registration and market approval, change, transfer, or extension of medicament licenses submitted in accordance with this Act is not approved, the applicant may clearly state reasons and apply for re-examination within four months from the date of receiving the decision notice; provided that only one application for re-examination is allowed.

 Article 100